Jorrel Aristorenas

-Jorrel Zachary Cayanan Aristorenas (born 1 March 1994) is a professional footballer who plays as a midfielder for Philippines Football League club Loyola.
+Jorrel Zachary Cayanan Aristorenas (born 1 March 1994) is a professional footballer who plays as a midfielder for and captains Philippines Football League club Maharlika.
 Born in England, he has represented the Philippines at youth level.
 He is also an esports player, having represented the country internationally in EA FC.

 Club career

 Loyola

 In 2014, Aristorenas signed for United Football League club Loyola Meralco Sparks alongside fellow Filipino-Englishman Charlie Beaton, quickly becoming a mainstay.
 At Loyola, he won the 2014–15 PFF National Men's Club Championship, the first in the club's history.
 He stayed with them up until the end of the UFL in late 2016.

 Ceres–Negros

 When the professional Philippines Football League was established he joined heavyweights Ceres–Negros, and was on the bench for the club's matches in the AFC Cup where they reached the Inter-Zonal semifinals, although he didn't make an appearance.
 During the mid-season transfer break, he transferred to Davao Aguilas.